Diamond & CBN Specifications

 Polycrystalline diamonds are generally used in applications that require rapid material removal, high polishing rates, or resistance to surface deformation.
 Their unique structure provides versatility and efficiency in challenging environments, where durability and speed are critical.

-• Abrasive Action: The multi-faceted shape of polycrystalline diamonds provides more cutting edges, leading to a higher stock removal rate.
+• check icon Abrasive Action: The multi-faceted shape of polycrystalline diamonds provides more cutting edges, leading to a higher stock removal rate.
 This characteristic is ideal for applications where rapid polishing is required.

-• Aggressiveness: The numerous cutting edges in polycrystalline diamonds allow for more aggressive abrasive action, making them suitable for tough materials like hard metals, ceramics, and composites.
+• check icon Aggressiveness: The numerous cutting edges in polycrystalline diamonds allow for more aggressive abrasive action, making them suitable for tough materials like hard metals, ceramics, and composites.

-• Applications: Polycrystalline diamonds are often used in high-performance applications, where aggressive stock removal and shorter polishing times are desired.
+• check icon Applications: Polycrystalline diamonds are often used in high-performance applications, where aggressive stock removal and shorter polishing times are desired.
 They are suitable for advanced materials, precision engineering, and high-demand applications.

 Comparing Monocrystalline and Polycrystalline Diamond Shapes